kpchi/hackaguide/Pre-Planning/Ticketing.md

 name: Ticketing
 ---

-Please note this guide is Eventbrite First-Come-First-Served (FCFS)-centric, there are some theoretical aspects here worth taking note of.
+Please note this guide is Eventbrite First-Come First-Served (FCFS)-centric, there are some theoretical aspects here worth taking note of.
 See Debatable.

 ---
 Pre-registration